+Do you desperately need to declutter photos?
 Stop snapping and dumping.
 Start selecting and saving.

+Next up are screenshots.
 Screenshots and “reminder” photos can easily end up in your photo stash if you don’t take the time to weed them out.
 That picture of the lightbulbs you used as a shopping reminder?
 Delete.

 With digital devices it’s not uncommon to take MANY photos of the same shot.
 Pick the best and delete the rest.
 For physical photos keep the one you like most and offer the dupes up to anyone else in the photo.

-Chances are someone has taken a better photo of the same thing that can easily be found on the web.
+Last up is scenery photos.
+This may be an unpopular opinion, but chances are someone has taken a better photo of the same thing that can easily be found on the web.
 Don’t waste the space unless there is something truly unique about your shot.